charpov/TinyScalaUtils/site/_docs/examples.md

 ### `await`

-Add a variant of `await` on `CountDownLatch` that specifies its timeout in seconds:
+Adds a variant of `await` on `CountDownLatch` that specifies its timeout in seconds:

 ```scala
 import tinyscalautils.threads.await